-The default for the Active Microphone preference is Auto.
-The system detects attached audio input devices and selects one to be the active microphone in the following order:
+The default for Active Microphone is Auto.
+The system detects attached audio input devices and selects one of them to be the active microphone in the following order:

+- phone

-- phone - microphone in
+- microphone in

+- camera 1

-If you wish to use a device connected to line in on the codec as the active microphone, you must choose line in manually for Active Microphone.
+If you wish to use a device connected to line in 1 or line in 2 on the codec as the active microphone, you must choose the corresponding line in option manually for Active Microphone.